Pinterest is one of the most misunderstood and underestimated marketing platforms on the internet.

 Pinterest is the second highest source of social media traffic to Shopify stores.

-More than a third of Pinterest users choose Pinterest over Google to search.
+More than a third of Pinterest users choose Pinterest over Google as a search engine.

 Pinterest: 151,200 minutes